Anton Lienert-Brown: Personal life

 Lienert-Brown's older brother, Daniel, is also a professional rugby player, currently playing for the Highlanders in Super Rugby.
-He has Samoan ancestry.
+He is of Samoan ancestry.

 In 2019, Lienert-Brown opened up about struggles with mental health, citing them as difficulties in his past.
 In 2021, Lienert-Brown started an RTD beverage brand named "Grins", with his former Chiefs teammates, Damian McKenzie and Stephen Donald.